Geometry-Informed Neural Networks: Experiments

-\paragraph{Plateau's problem to demonstrate GINNs on a well-posed problem.} Plateau's problem is to find the surface $S$ with the minimal area given a prescribed boundary $\Gamma$ (a closed curve in $\mathcal{X}\subset\R^3$).
-A \emph{minimal surface} is known to have zero \emph{mean curvature} $\kappa_H$ everywhere.
+\paragraph{Plateau's problem to demonstrate GINNs on a well-posed problem.} Plateau's problem is to find the surface $M$ with the minimal area given a prescribed boundary $\Gamma$ (a closed curve in $\mathcal{X}\subset\R^3$).
+A \emph{minimal surface} is known to have zero mean curvature $\kappa_H$ everywhere.
 Minimal surfaces have boundaries and may contain intersections and branch points \citep{Douglas31plateau} which cannot be represented implicitly.
 For simplicity, we select a suitable problem instance, noting that more appropriate geometric representations exist \citep{Wang21minimal, Palmer22deepcurrents}.
-For an implicit surface, the mean curvature can be computed from the gradient and the Hessian matrix \citep{Goldman05curvature}.
-Altogether, we represent the surface as $S = \partial\Omega \cap \mathcal{X}$ and the two constraints are: $\Gamma \subset S$ and $\kappa_H(x)=0 \ \forall x \in S$.
-The result in Figure \ref{fig:ginn:minsurf} agrees with the known solution.
+Altogether, we represent the surface as $M = \partial\Omega \cap \mathcal{X}$ and the two constraints are $\Gamma \subset M$ and $\kappa_H(x)=0 \ \forall x \in M$.
+The result in Figure \ref{fig:ginn:minsurf} approximates the known solution.

-\paragraph{Parabolic mirror to demonstrate a different geometric representation.} Although we mainly focus on INS, the GINN framework trivially extends to other representations, such as explicit, parametric, or discrete shapes.
-Here, the GINN learns the height function $f : [-1,1] \mapsto \R$ of a mirror with the single constraint that all the reflected rays should intersect a single point $(0, 1.5)$.
+\paragraph{Parabolic mirror to demonstrate a different geometry representation.} Although we mainly focus on the implicit representation, the GINN framework extends to other representations, such as explicit, parametric, or discrete shapes.
+Here, the GINN learns the explicit height function $f : [-1,1] \mapsto \R$ of a mirror with the interface constraint $f(0) = 0$ and that all the reflected rays should intersect at the focal point $(0,1)$.
 The result in Figure \ref{fig:ginn:mirror} approximates the known solution: a parabolic mirror.
-This is a very basic example of caustics, an inverse problem in optics, which we hope inspires future work on analogous \emph{vision-informed neural networks} leveraging the recent developments in neural rendering techniques.
+This is a very basic example of caustics, an inverse problem in optics, which we hope inspires future work leveraging the recent advancements in neural rendering techniques.

-\paragraph{Obstacle to demonstrate the connectedness loss.} Consider the domain $\mathcal{X} = [-1,1] \times [-0.5, 0.5]$ and the design region that is a smaller rectangular domain with a circular obstacle in the middle: $\mathcal{E} = ([-0.9, 0.9] \times [-0.4, 0.4]) \setminus \{ x_1^2 + x_2^2 \le 0.1^2 \}$.
-There is an interface consisting of two vertical line segments $\mathcal{I} = \{ (\pm0.9, x_2) | -0.4 \leq x_2 \leq 0.4 \}$ with the prescribed outward facing normals $\bar{n}(\pm0.9, -0.4 \leq x_2 \leq 0.4) = (0, \pm1)$.
-We use an MLP with 4 layers 512 neurons each and softplus (continuously differentiable ReLU) activation (more details in Appendix \ref{app:exp:obstacle} and Table \ref{tab:hyperparameters}).
-Figure \ref{fig:ginn:simple} depicts this set-up and two solutions obtained by training a GINN with and without a connectedness loss demonstrating its viability.
-Note, that this problem admits infinitely many solutions, so we continue by adding diversity to produce the results in Figure \ref{fig:gginn:basic}.